capooti/foss4g_2017_geonode_solr/docs/03_geoserver.md

 WMS, WFS and WFS-T services are provided by GeoServer.
 WMS-C services are provided by GeoWebCache, as you will see in the next workshop's tutorial.
 CSW services are provided, as you will see in a following workshop's tutorial, by pycsw.

 In this tutorial you will take a quick tour of the GeoServer administrative interface and you will have an overview of the GeoServer OGC services used by GeoNode: WMS and WFS.
-Then you will expore the GeoServer REST API, which provides to GeoNode the way to interact with GeoServer when it is not possible to use OGS standard calls.
+Then you will expore the GeoServer REST API, which provides to GeoNode the way to interact with GeoServer when it is not possible to use OGC services (OWS) standard calls.

 You will also use [OWSLib](https://geopython.github.io/OWSLib/), a Python library for interacting with OWS, in order to use these service with the Python language.